cajun-code/erebus/README.rst

 To create a C++ source file:

     erebos source NAME

+To create a Igloo Test Spec:

+    erebos spec <Name of the class to test>

 To create a C source file:

     erebos source NAME --ext c